ryanatkn/blocks/README.md

 | [spiderspace.github.io/stylevar](https://spiderspace.github.io/stylevar) | [spiderspace/stylevar](https://github.com/spiderspace/stylevar) | Svelte; CSS custom properties in runtime JS                                 |
 | [spiderspace.github.io/about](https://spiderspace.github.io/about)       | [spiderspace/about](https://github.com/spiderspace/about)       | Svelte+[iconify](https://github.com/iconify); spiderspace is web prototypes |

+## goals

+- explain spiderspace
+- create patterns, components, and helpers around a serializable block data structure that renders as Svelte components for layout and content

 ## motivation

 Spiderspace is a bunch of prototypes using a particular web software toolkit:
 Svelte, SvelteKit, [and more](#credits-).

-If you find yourself intrigued by any particular experiment, you can visit the [discussions here on spiderspace/spiderspace](https://github.com/spiderspace/spiderspace/discussions) and the issues in [the appropriate repos](https://github.com/spiderspace).
+If you find yourself intrigued by any particular prototype, you can visit the [discussions here on spiderspace/spiderspace](https://github.com/spiderspace/spiderspace/discussions) and the issues in [the appropriate repos](https://github.com/spiderspace).